 - People should stay home when sick with new symptoms and isolate.

-- People should be tested, if possible, following CDC guidelines.
-This will require providing adequate testing of students, teachers, and staff.
+- People who are symptomatic or at high risk should be tested, following CDC guidelines.
+This will require providing adequate testing of students, teachers and staff.

 - Although not required in many school districts, indoor masking is still beneficial.
-Individuals should especially consider masking their child (and family) with well-fitting masks, in the following situations :
+Individuals should especially consider masking their child (and family) with well-fitting masks, in the following situations:4

-- If their child is currently ineligible for COVID-19 vaccine.
+- If their child is currently ineligible for COVID-19 vaccine for medical reasons.

 - If their child is immunocompromised and may not have a protective immune response to the COVID-19 vaccine or is at high risk for severe COVID-19 illness.